-For instructors:

-As your instructors we will enthusiastically guide you through the course material, we will post lecture material to OnQ in advance of classes and provide updates to the class using announcements in OnQ.
-We welcome your questions (come talk after class or make an office hour appointment) and we will do our best to be responsive to email queries within 48 hours (please keep in mind this does not include weekends and should only be used for personal/non -content related matters).
+For instructors: As your instructors we will enthusiastically guide you through the course material, we will post lecture material to OnQ in advance of classes and provide updates to the class using announcements in OnQ.
+We welcome your questions (come talk after class or at office hours) and we will do our best to be responsive to email queries within 48 hours (please keep in mind this does not include weekends and should only be used for personal/non - content related matters).
 It is ok to make mistakes, we are all learning, if you have concerns about your progress in the course, please let us know, so we can help.
 We want you to learn and have designed this course with your success in mind, if you are concerned you will not be able to complete an assessment or reach a deadline please let us know and we can work together to find a solution.

-For Students:

-We ask that you attend classes as much as you can, although we will not be taking attendance.
+For Students: We ask that you attend classes as much as you can, although we will not be taking attendance.
 Students will get the most out of these lectures by attending class.
-We will endeavor to lecture capture as best as possible, and will post recorded lectures and class notes after class.
+We will endeavor to post class notes after class.
 However, we cannot guarantee that every lecture will be recorded, therefore do not solely rely on posted recorded lectures as the sole method to obtain the delivered lecture/class.
 The best way to learn is to attend class and ask questions when the material is fresh in your minds!